Program Structure

 What Is Involved

-• at the global cohort convening (if feasible, in person alongside a conference)
+• at the global cohort in-person convening

 • in a recorded virtual seminar